Improve Employee Engagement in 7 Simple Steps

 Source: Gatehouse - The definitive survey of the Employee Engagement and Internal Communication landscape 2018

+Brands are increasingly turning to their employees as advocates of their products and services.
 Nurturing brand advocates internally gives your messaging an engaging, peer-to-peer channel.
-So, as well as being a measurement of employee engagement, advocacy can become the catalyst for greater engagement throughout your organisation.
+So, as well as being a measurement of engagement, employee advocacy can become the catalyst for greater engagement throughout your organisation.

 Source: Weber Shandwick - Employee Activism: The next frontier of employee engagement